 - and travel funds to participate in the 2019 Midwest Archaeological Conference.

 This program is open to undergraduate students entering their sophomore, junior, or senior year in 2019.
 Applicants must have a minimum cumulative GPA of 3.0 on a 4.0 scale.
-Students graduating in Spring or Summer 2018 are not eligible.
-Applicants should have in interest in archaeology, paleoethnobotany, botany, ethnology, and related sciences.
+Students graduating in Spring or Summer 2019 are not eligible.
+Applicants should have an interest in archaeology, paleoethnobotany, botany, ethnography, and related sciences.

 Weeks 1-4: Students learn archaeological and anthropology theory and methods, and will be introduced to the history, archaeology, and environment of the Illinois River Valley.
 Students participate in archaeological excavation and geophysical survey, laboratory work, and topical lectures during this portion of the program.

-Weeks 5-7: Students focus on paleoethnobotany and ethnology, theory, methods, and data, including field and laboratory-based paleoethnobotanical activities and participant observation.
+Weeks 5-7: Students focus on paleoethnobotany and ethnography, theory, methods, and data, including field and laboratory-based paleoethnobotanical activities and participant observation.

 Week 8: During the final week, students focus on completion of their research projects, which culminates in presentation to the public.
 Students will also present their research at the 2019 Midwest Archaeological Conference, Mankato, MN (October 10-12, 2019)

 The 2019 REU program will be held at the Center for American Archeology in Kampsville, IL.
 Students will reside in CAA dormitories.
 Laboratory and classroom activities will be held at CAA facilities.
 Fieldwork will be conducted at the Golden Eagle site (11GE7), the only precontact site with an enclosing embankment in the Illinois River Valley.